garv-shah/brain/content/notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network.md

         return minimum
 ```

+#### The Infinite Distance Problem
 The problem with this implementation is that it currently only works with complete graphs, where the distance between any two given nodes will not be infinity.
 This becomes clear if we try and find the cost of going from Oakleigh to Melbourne Central while visiting Caulfield along the way.
 The pseudocode would choose Caulfield as the value for $C$, as it is the only node in the set.
 The issue is at line `12`, as the algorithm would try and get the distance between Caulfield and Melbourne Central, but as there is no edge between these two nodes, it will return $\infty$.

-This can be solved by using [[notes/School Subjects/Algorithmics/SAT/Garv's SAT- Friendship Network#Dijkstra's Algorithm|Dijkstra's Algorithm]], instead of the `dist` function, which will instead find the shortest path (and $\therefore$ distance) between any two given nodes.
+This can be solved by using [Dijkstra's Algorithm](#dijkstras-algorithm), instead of the `dist` function, which will instead find the shortest path (and $\therefore$ distance) between any two given nodes. (the justification of this specific algorithm selection is evaluated and challenged [here](#dijkstras-algorithm-vs-floyd-warshalls-shortest-path-algorithm))

 After this modification, our hybrid algorithm works great!